alinabarenboim2021/MultiServerMessanger/README.md

-# MultiServerMessanger
+# MultiServerMessenger

 ## Description

-MultiServerMessanger application is a full-stack, React (front end) + Node.js socket.io (backend) chat applications, that available to run same server + client code on 2 machines (servers) and to share messages between servers.
+MultiServerMessenger application is a full-stack, React (front end) + Node.js socket.io (backend) chat applications, that available to run same server + client code on 2 machines (servers) and to share messages between servers.
 In this way, client A can connect to server A , and client B can connect to server B and they will see each other messages.

 ## Features of the Application: